Should I Take a Romance Writing Course?

-This is mostly going to depend on the kind of person you are, and the aims you have for writing romance.
+Whether you should or should not pay your hard earned money out to learn about romance writing is going to depend on the person you are, and the aims you have for writing romance.

 This will give you an idea of how you respond to expectations, both inner and outer.
 Her podcast is also packed full of tips to get to know yourself better- I listen to it while I’m jogging in the park.

 So, do you know if you are good at researching a task or topic and just getting on with it?
 If you are then great, a course is probably not necessary.
 If you are someone who struggles to stick to things and needs outer accountability, the course might be what gives it to you.
 If you have no interest in what any experts have to say on any given matter, a course won’t be for you, but you must be happy to make your own mistakes.

 I am a Questioner in the Four Tendencies framework, which means as long as I can see value and worth in something, I want to do it, so when I found a course held by someone who had been a romance writer for some years and was making a good living out of it, I was sold.

 Think about how you have dealt with these things in the past.
 Have you bought courses before and not bothered with taking them?
 Or do you finish everything you start?
 No judgement here, just know yourself well enough to know if this will be a good investment of your time and money, or not.
 Oh, and talking of money – if you look into buying a romance course, see if there is cashback available first.
 It’s a long shot, but never let that sweet sweet cashback slip through your fingers if you can help it!